Lol3rrr/tunneload/README.md

 --kube.ingress | disabled | Enables the Kubernetes-Ingress-Configurator
---file-conf {path} | disabled | Enables the File-Configurator for the given file/directory --webserver {port} | disabled | Enables the Webserver-Entrypoint on the given Port --metrics {port} | disabled | Exposes Prometheus metrics on the given port and `/metrics` path --tunneler | disabled | Enables the Tunneler-Entrypoint --tunneler.key | $HOME/.tunneler/key | The File where the Tunneler-Key is stored
+--file-conf {path} | disabled | Enables the File-Configurator for the given file/directory --webserver {port} | disabled | Enables the Webserver-Entrypoint on the given Port --webserver.tls {port} | disabled | Enables the TLS version of the Webserver-Entrypoint on the given Port --metrics {port} | disabled | Exposes Prometheus metrics on the given port and `/metrics` path --tunneler | disabled | Enables the Tunneler-Entrypoint --tunneler.key | $HOME/.tunneler/key | The File where the Tunneler-Key is stored